zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### pageable.messages.morePages `String` *(default: "More pages")*,

-The tooltip of the ellipsis ("...") button, which appears when the number of pages is greater than the buttonCount.
+The Tooltip of the ellipsis ("...") button, which appears when the number of pages is greater than the `buttonCount`.

-#### Example - set the tooltip of the ellipsis button
+#### Example - set the Tooltip of the ellipsis button

     <div id="grid"></div>
     <script>